 How to get to Byparken

-- Nordnes refers to a park, a neighborhood and a pennisula.
-The pennisula is surrounded by Byforden ("the city fjord"), Vågen ("the bay") and Puddefjorden.
-Nordensparken is located at the northwestern tip of the pennisula of Nordes offers views of these bodies of water as well as the neighborhoods of Laksevåg ("Salmon Bay"), Sandviken, and the island of Askøy.
-The park also houses a gift from one of Bergen's sister cities: a totem pole from Seattle, WA, USA, gifted to Bergen in 1970 in honor of Bergen's 900 anniversary as a city.
+- Nordnes refers to a park, a neighborhood and a peninsula.
+The peninsula is surrounded by Byforden ("the city fjord"), Vågen ("the bay") and Puddefjorden.
+Nordnesparken is located at the northwestern tip of the peninsula of Nordnes offers views of these bodies of water as well as the neighborhoods of Laksevåg ("Salmon Bay"), Sandviken, and the island of Askøy.
+The park also houses a gift from one of Bergen's sister cities: a totem pole from Seattle, USA, gifted to Bergen in 1970 in honor of Bergen's 900 anniversary as a city.
 On nice days the park is utilized for many activities including picnics, fishing, and swimming in the fjord or at Nordnes Sjøbad (a heated saltwater pool, open seasonally).
 Bergen Aquarium is located just outside the park.

 How to get to Nordnes

 - Nordesparken is about a 20 minute walk from Byparken's bybane stop.

 - You can also take a bus to Nordnes.
 Check the travel planner at skyss.no for more information.